avabellaw/shark-quiz/readme.md

 On mobile, it can take 12 seconds to load.
 ![Gifs are inefficient](docs/lighthouse/sea-bg-gif.webp)

 I tried converting the 2.86MiB gif into a WebM video using ezgif.
-This reduced the size to only 180.95KiB, a 93% descrease in file size!
+This reduced the size to only 180.95KiB, a 93% decrease in file size!
 ![Converted gif on ezgif](docs/lighthouse/sea-bg-gif-to-webm.webp)

 I attempted to use JavaScript and clone the video to add to the sides.
-However, even without that code it took longer and resulted in more layout shifts that were a detriment to perforamce.
-I decided to compress the gif file I was already using and stick with that.
+However, even without that code it took longer and resulted in more layout shifts that were a detriment to performance.
+I decided to compress the GIF file I was already using and stick with that.
 I reduced the file size by just over 50% but decided to increase the quality slightly as it didn't count against me by much for performance.

-The final gif takes 9s to load instead of 12s but still results in a high performance mark.
+The final gif takes 9s to load instead of 12s but still results in a high-performance mark.
 ![Lighthouse report](docs/lighthouse/final-report.webp)
 ![Lighthouse report metrics](docs/lighthouse/final-report-metrics.webp)